cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 These "spaces" are defined by using protobuf message types (from the imported files).
 [Observations][7] and [actions][8] will simply be instances of the appropriate type.

-Messages and feedback user data don't have a set type, they can be any type as long as the receiver can manage that type (i.e. the type of the object received should be checked against known types before handling).
-The type is determined by the originator of the message.
+Messages and feedback user data don't have a set type, they can be any type as long as the receiver can manage that type (i.e. the object received is an instance of `google.protobuf.Any` and the contained type should be checked against known types before handling).
+The type is determined by the provided message from the originator.

-The `trial_params` section represents default valuesut can be dynamically changed for each trial with pre-trial hooks.
+The `trial_params` section represents default values that can be dynamically changed for each trial with pre-trial hooks.
 Therefore, below, when this section of the `cogment.yaml` file is refered, we mean the final parameters after any pre-trial hooks.

 #### Compiling the cogment.yaml